 - Train yourself in Keyword analysis and use keywords that have high search volume but low to moderate competition.
 This means you need to find keywords that many people are searching for but not too many websites are trying to rank for it.

 - There are two types of keywords that always perform well.
-The trending keywords that are popular right now and will get you tons of traffic for some time.
+The trending keywords are popular right now and will get you tons of traffic for some time.
 Others are evergreen keywords that people are searching for all the time and they will give you a steady current of traffic for a longer time period.
-A popular TV show airing that time could be your trending keyword and work out is an example for evergreen keyword.
+A popular TV show airing that time could be your trending keyword and work out is an example of an evergreen keyword.

-- You can use different keyword tools for but personally I use UberSuggest to look up evergreen keywords and I find it very informative.
+- You can use different keyword tools for but personally, I use UberSuggest to look up evergreen keywords and I find it very informative.

-- I also sometimes consult trending section of Pinterest to find my trending keywords as Pinterest is one of three major traffic sources for me.
+- I also sometimes consult the trending section of Pinterest to find my trending keywords as Pinterest is one of three major traffic sources for me.

 - LSIs are the terms related to our keywords and using them signals the crawlers that the blog post is actually related to the keyword you are trying to rank it for and you are not just spamming the article with a keyword.

 - In Google Ranking; Relevancy is an important factor, which is affected by the number of times keywords and LSIs are used in a blog post.
 However you can get penalized for using keywords too many times, it is called keyword stuffing.
 The optimal amount of using keyword ranges from 1% to 3%.